 No description available

-).
-Supports Stdio, SSE, and HTTP server types with relevant options (type, command, args, env, url, apiKey, bearerToken, install config).tool_config.json
+mcp_server.json).
+Supports Stdio, SSE, and HTTP server types with relevant options (type, command, args, env, url, apiKey, bearerToken, install config).tool_config.json).Configuration is primarily done via environment variables and JSON files located in the ./config directory.

 {